Documents > State Constitution of 1974 > Article III

 (B) Veto Message.
 If the governor vetoes a bill, he shall return it to the legislature, with his veto message within twelve days after delivery to him if the legislature is in session.
 If the governor returns a vetoed bill after the legislature adjourns, he shall return it, with his veto message, as provided by law.

 (C) Veto Session.
 (1) A bill vetoed and returned and subsequently approved by two-thirds of the elected members of each house shall become law.
 The legislature shall meet in veto session in the state capital at noon on the fortieth day following final adjournment of the most recent session, to consider all bills vetoed by the governor.
 If the fortieth day falls on Sunday, the session shall convene at noon on the succeeding Monday.
 No veto session shall exceed five calendar days, and any veto session may be finally adjourned prior to the end of the fifth day upon a vote of two-thirds of the elected members of each house.

 (2) No veto session shall be held if a majority of the elected members of either house declare in writing that a veto session is unnecessary.
 The declaration must be received by the presiding officer of the respective houses at least five days prior to the day on which the veto session is to convene.

 Acts 1989, No. 841, §1, approved Oct.
 7, 1989, eff.
 Nov.
 7, 1989.

 §19.
 Effective Date of Laws

 Section 19.
-All laws enacted during a regular session of the legislature shall take effect on August fifteenth of the calendar year in which the regular session is held and all laws enacted during an extraordinary session of the legislature shall take effect on the sixtieth day after final adjournment of the extraordinary session in which they were enacted.
+All laws enacted during a regular session of the legislature shall take effect on August first of the calendar year in which the regular session is held and all laws enacted during an extraordinary session of the legislature shall take effect on the sixtieth day after final adjournment of the extraordinary session in which they were enacted.
 All laws shall be published prior thereto in the official journal of the state as provided by law.
 However, any bill may specify an earlier or later effective date.

 §20.
 Suspension of Laws